zkp2p/zkp2p-client-sdk/CONTRIBUTING.md

 ## License

-By contributing to ZKP2P Client SDK, you agree that your contributions will be licensed under the MIT License.
+By contributing to ZKP2P Offramp SDK, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to ZKP2P Client SDK!
+Thank you for contributing to ZKP2P Offramp SDK!